-Decoding Differentiation: Three key tips for leveraging marketing functions to boost market share
+Three key tips for leveraging your law firm’s marketing & business development function to boost market share

 We all know that marketing is a complex concept and that a “one-size-fits-all” solution does not exist to measure success.
 However, when viewed on a more global scale, focusing on this work will transform the challenges of today into tomorrow’s opportunities.

 There is an epidemic of “specialness” plaguing law firms who feel that their individual offering is unique either because of their lawyers’ breadth and depth of experience, their geographic footprint or a variety of other factors that are not actual differentiators.
 We regularly encounter firms with unrealistic perspectives of their status in a particular market because they have not taken a hard, realistic look at their firm’s relative weaknesses in addition to their strengths.

 Challenge your M&BD team to perform an honest assessment of your firm’s market positioning and then prepare your partners to embrace and act upon that reality.
 One trend that may help you think differently is an industry vs. practice orientation.
 As a first step, take a deep dive into the top five industries that are critical to your firm’s business, regardless of practice.
 Use that information to determine if the market is pointing to their economic longevity, where their hubs are located and if those are emerging or stagnant business markets.
 From there, you can determine where your bench strength is accordingly.
 When you cut the data this way, you may be surprised to find that you have unrealized strengths that could turn into legitimate differentiators.